jgiors/testbed.game/docs/GDD/Regionrs.md

 ### Escape out

 The player can choose to escape out of the current region and return to the entry point where they started.
+There will need to be a default escape out location so the player can escape out of regions that the avatar started within (since they never entered into the region).

 #### TBD